 A: It depends on the provenance of the lot, but consumers have proven to be willing to splurge on the unique and one-of-a-kind flavour experience.

-See what Gesha we have in the house or upcoming here.
+See our current Gesha coffee in the house here.